Because of You (Gustaph song)

 "Because of You" is a song by Belgian singer Gustaph, released as a single on 13 January 2023.
 The song represented Belgium in the Eurovision Song Contest 2023 after winning Eurosong 2023, Belgium's national final for that year's Eurovision Song Contest.
 At the contest in finished in 7th place at the final, with 182 points.
-It reached number two on the Belgium Singles Charts and was certified Platinum.
-Elsewhere it reached the charts in Australia, Lithuania, Sweden, Netherlands, and UK.
+It reached number two on the Singles Charts for Flanders and was certified Platinum.
+Elsewhere it reached the charts in Australia, Lithuania, Sweden, Walloonia, Netherlands, and UK.

 Background

 In an interview with Eurovision fansite ESC Bubble, Gustaph compared both of his songs for Eurosong 2023, "The Nail" and "Because of You".
 He described both songs as a call for celebrating freedom and "the joy to be yourself".
 Gustaph, who is gay, said that his experiences of being in the community and wanting to be himself inspired both songs.
 However, he described "Because of You" as a lighter, "club anthem" song.
 In other interviews with Wiwibloggs, Gustaph described the song as an "ode to the queer community", stating that his song was meaningful for people in the LGBTQ+ community.